 Amanda is Managing Director and owner of consulting firm Green Light Planning Solutions.
-She has some 25 years' experience in strategic and land use planning, infrastructure planning, policy development, community engagement and project delivery.
+She is an urban planner and Member of the Royal Australian Planning Institute (MRAPI) with more than 25 years' experience in strategic and land use planning, development assessment, infrastructure planning, policy development, community engagement and project delivery.